 He who travels these laborious paths will be purified by fire, water, air and earth.
 If he overcomes his fear of death, he will raise himself from earth, soar heavenwards!
 In the light of this higher level he can dedicate himself wholly to the Mysteries.

 We may say that these verses symbolise trial by the elements, each element standing for a particular sense (such as sight and hearing) as well as a particular virtue and corresponding vice.
-If you wish to learn more about the symbolism inherent in such Initiations then the best and truest description we know of can be found in The Quest of Ruru, by J Michaud PhD.
+You can find further information about the Hermetic virtues and vices in the final article of our investigation of the true teachings of Hermes Trismegistus.
+If, on the other hand, you wish to learn more about the symbolism inherent in such Initiations then the best and truest description we know of can be found in The Quest of Ruru, by J Michaud PhD.
 It is not without significance that at this point in the story, male and female come together for the first time.
 For without the harmonious union of these positive and negative polarities Initiation cannot be achieved.

 Tamino and Pamina pass through the doors into the Temple of Initiation, which close fast behind them.
 We do not see what happens next, nor should we expect to, for such things are secret, and no GENUINE Initiate has ever revealed them, though they may hint, as Apuleius—an Initiate of the Isiac Mysteries—did, when he said: "I approached the confines of death, and having trod on the threshold of Proserpine, I returned therefrom, being borne through all the elements.
 At midnight I saw the Sun shining with its brilliant light, and I approached the presence of the Gods beneath and the Gods above, and stood near and worshipped them.
 Behold, I have related to you things of which, though heard by you, you must necessarily remain ignorant."